dsa110/dsa110-nsfrb/realtime/README.md

 ## Structure

 -`realtime_imager`: This defines the main realtime imager routine which images memory-mapped visibilities on a given sub-band and sends them to the process server for offline searching.
+-`realtime_injector`: This defines the realtime injector service; this will be run on h24 and produce injections that are copied to the corr nodes to be injected into fast visibilities by the realtime imager
 -`rtreader/`: Custom Python C Extension used to read memory-mapped data into a Python bytes structure.
 -`rtwriter/`: Custom C library used to write fast visibilities to a memory mapped byte stream.